burdinskid13/healthy_brain_network/docs/index.rst

-.. hbn_cerebellum documentation master file, created by sphinx-quickstart.
+.. healthy_brain_network documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-hbn_cerebellum documentation!
+healthy_brain_network documentation!
 ==============================================

 Contents: